 Each night at youth group, we’ll have food, games, and prayer.
 Some nights we’ll offer a service craft, such as writing supportive letters to seminarians or cutting jeans to be made into shoes for children in third world countries.
 The ministries might also bring in guest speakers to give talks or lead discussions.

-One-off outings or events may include a movie night, Christmas caroling, a mission trip, a retreat, a lock-in, a student Conference like Steubenville, or a trip to Feed My Starving Children, laser tag, Phil’s Friends, The Shrine of Christ’s Passion, the NIL Food Bank, March for Life Chicago, or Six Flags.
+One-off outings or events may include a movie night, Christmas caroling, a mission trip, a retreat, a lock-in, or a trip to Feed My Starving Children, laser tag, Phil’s Friends, The Shrine of Christ’s Passion, the NIL Food Bank, March for Life Chicago, or Six Flags.

 Is the High School Youth Ministry the same thing as Confirmation Prep?